top of page

 Death in the Family: The Return of the Incredible Hulk

-Establishes the classic wandering samaritan format.
-A steep decline in quality with some hilariously bad editing & a bland plot.
-That said, it's completely saved by the scene where Hulk fights a live bear.
+This establishes the classic wandering samaritan format of the show going forward.
+It is a steep decline in quality with some hilariously bad editing and a bland plot.
+That said, it is completely saved by the hilarious scene where Hulk fights a real bear in a river.

 Premiere: Nov 27, 1977